Nikita Dragun: Early life and education

+She is of Vietnamese and Mexican descent.
+She is a trans woman and began her gender transition while in college, choosing the name Nikita based on the television series of the same name.

 Career

 Nguyen joined YouTube in February 2013.
 She stated, "I started to get little brand deals around that time… That was also when I decided to start taking Instagram and YouTube seriously."
-In 2015, by which time she was living in Los Angeles, she came out as transgender.
-As of October 2021, she has over 3.54 million subscribers on YouTube, 9 million followers on Instagram, and 14.5 million followers on TikTok.
+She later relocated to Los Angeles, where, in 2015, she came out as transgender.
+As of May 2023, she has 3.5 million subscribers on YouTube, 9 million followers on Instagram, and 14.5 million followers on TikTok.

 In response to comments by L Brands chief marketing officer Ed Razek that trans women should not be included in the Victoria's Secret Fashion Show because "the show is a fantasy", Nguyen tweeted a video of herself modeling lingerie.
 In the tweet, Nguyen argues that trans women were indeed able to convey fantasy.

 In March 2019, she announced a make-up line, Dragun Beauty.
 Aside from the mainstream market, the cosmetic line is also targeted towards the transgender community.
-All products are vegan and cruelty-free, this is cited as a reason why Nikita decided to launch her brand independently.
+All products are vegan and cruelty-free; this is cited as a reason why Nikita decided to launch her brand independently.
 In June 2019, Nguyen was interviewed about her make-up brand on the LGBT radio network Channel Q, where she credited her journey as a trans woman building her brand as the inspiration behind Dragun Beauty and its products.

 In September 2019, it was announced Nikita would be starring in her own docuseries on Snapchat, "Nikita Unfiltered".
 The series follows Nguyen as she searches for love, "a different path" in her career, and navigates fame as a trans woman.
 The series premiered on March 21, 2020.

 Controversies

+A 2017 photo shoot in which Nguyen appeared in heavy bronzer led some on Twitter to accuse her of blackface or blackfishing.

 On July 21, 2020, Nguyen held a surprise birthday party for YouTuber Larri Merritt during the COVID-19 pandemic at the Hype House mansion.
 The party included internet celebrities such as James Charles, Charli D'Amelio, Dixie D'Amelio, and others.
 At the time of the party, California's COVID-19 cases had just surpassed New York's cases.
-There was an estimated 67 people in attendance, many of whom were seen without face masks despite local health recommendations.
+An estimated 67 people were in attendance, many of whom were seen without face masks despite local health recommendations.
 Photos and videos of the event appeared on social media sites such as Instagram.
 These posts drew criticism from the public, including other influencers like Elijah Daniel and Tyler Oakley.
-Merritt, and some of the other attendees, later apologized.
+Merritt and some of the other attendees later apologized.
 Residents of the Hype House later tested negative for COVID-19.

-Some people have accused Nguyen of blackfishing.